What Causes Positional Vertigo – Understanding Inner Ear Dysfunction

 Can positional vertigo occur without other symptoms?

-Yes, some people only experience brief spinning episodes triggered by head movement.
+Yes, some people only experience short spinning episodes triggered by head movement.

-With proper management and exercises, most cases are not dangerous, but persistent symptoms should be evaluated by a doctor.
+Most cases are not dangerous, but persistent symptoms should be evaluated.

 Can lifestyle changes help?

-Yes, hydration, posture, and stress management support recovery and reduce episodes.
+Yes, hydration, sleep, and stress management can reduce episodes.

 Start Vertigo Program